mattjgalloway/cgtcalc/README.md

 [![Build Status](https://travis-ci.org/mattjgalloway/cgtcalc.svg?branch=master)](https://travis-ci.org/mattjgalloway/cgtcalc)
 [![codecov](https://codecov.io/gh/mattjgalloway/cgtcalc/branch/master/graph/badge.svg)](https://codecov.io/gh/mattjgalloway/cgtcalc)

 **DISCLAIMER: I am not a financial professional and cannot give tax advice.
 This calculator is intended for sample purposes only.
-Always do your own calculations for your self assessment.**
+Always do your own calculations for your self assessment.
+I accept no responsibility for any errors this calculator produces.**

 `cgtcalc` is a command line application written in Swift which calculates UK capital gains tax based on a set of transactions.
 You feed it an input list of transactions and it outputs a summary of each tax year's gain (or loss) and the details for the disposal events that make up the gain (or loss).